 - (a) When an agent of the Commission seizes any article of property, the custodian of evidence for the Commission shall place the evidence in a secure facility and enter in a suitable system sufficient information to establish a chain of custody.
-A failure to comply with this subsection shall not render evidence inadmissible in any proceeding before the Commission. - (b) Any article of property which constitutes a cheating device shall not be returned to a claimant.
+A failure to comply with this subsection shall not render evidence inadmissible in any proceeding before the Commission or otherwise. - (b) Any article of property which constitutes a cheating device shall not be returned to a claimant.
 All cheating devices shall become the property of the Commission upon their seizure and may periodically be disposed of by the Commission.
 When disposing of a cheating device, the Commission shall document the date and manner of its disposal. - (c) The Commission shall notify by first class mail each known claimant of a cheating device that he or she has sixty (60) days from the mailing of notice within which to file a written claim to contest its classification as a cheating device. - (d) Failure to timely file a written claim as provided in subsection (c) constitutes an admission by all claimants that the article of property is subject to destruction.
-The Chairman of the Commission shall have complete and absolute authority to rule on a claim filed pursuant to subsection (c).

-(e) After expiration of the sixty (60) day period, the Commission may retain or dispose of the cheating device in any reasonable manner.
+The Chairman of the Commission shall have complete and absolute authority to rule on a claim filed pursuant to subsection (c). - (e) After expiration of the sixty (60) day period, the Commission may retain or dispose of the cheating device in any reasonable manner.

-Part 200 INFORMATION AND FILINGS: § 175-10.1-201 § 175-10.1-205 § 175-10.1-210 § 175-10.1-215 § 175-10.1-220 § 175-10.1-225 § 175-10.1-230 Office Mailing Address and Hours Official Records; Fees for Copies Communications/ Notices to Commission Public Information Office Filing of Petitions and Applications Petitions for Rulemaking Petitions for Declaratory Judgment § 175-10.1-201 the Commission is: Office Mailing Address and Hours.
-The main mailing address of
+Part 200 INFORMATION AND FILINGS:

+§ 175-10.1-201 Office Mailing Address and Hours

+Official Records; Fees for Copies

+Communications/ Notices to Commission

+Public Information Office

+Filing of Petitions and Applications

+Petitions for Rulemaking

+Petitions for Declaratory Judgment

+§ 175-10.1-201 Office Mailing Address and Hours.
+The main mailing address of the Commission is: